atzori/atzori.github.io/index.md

 Scientific Activities
 ---------------------
+- Member of the following Scientific Societies and Groups:
+  SIAM Activity Group on Data Mining, IEEE Computer Society Technical Committee on Semantic Computing (TCSEM)

 - Serving as Reviewer for the following major database and data mining international journals:
 ACM Transactions on Database Systems ([TODS]()),
 IEEE Transactions on Knowledge and Data Engineering ([TKDE]()), The International Journal on Very Large Data Bases ([VLDB Journal]()),